ocean-tracking-network/node-manager-training/_episodes/10_Detections.md

 You will have to edit 3 sections
 - vdat_path: Within quotation marks, paste the filepath to the fathom executable (`vdat.exe`)
-- vrl_dir: Within quotation marks, paste the path to a folder containing the VRLs or VDATs you would like to convert
+- vrl_dir: Within quotation marks, paste the path to a folder containing the VRLs or VDATs you would like to convert.
+Example: `vrl_dir = r"/path/to/vrl_files/"`
 - export_path: Within quotation marks, paste the path to the folder to which you would like the CSV exported.
+Example: `export_path = r"/path/to/csv_export/"`

 Run this cell.
 There is no output.

 ### Check vdat exists

 The Nodebook will indicate the file had passed quality control by adding a ✔️**green checkmark** and printing the vdat version.

+**NOTE:** Older versions of VDAT may have unintended consequences when converting newer files (like Open Protocol-enabled Innovasea receivers), and should not be used.
+Versions > vdat-9.3.0-20240207-74ad8e-release are safe to process Open Protocol data.

 ### Get List of Files